 For 1000Hz operation an alternative display mode is available known as "Vector" mode.
-This is based on the definition given in Clause 3.17.2 of IEC 60645-5 and takes account of phase information in the measurements.
-It is also known as B-G compensation and is suitable for all patients.
+This is based on the definition given in Clause 3.17.2 of IEC 60645-5:2004 and takes account of phase information in the measurements.
+It is also known as B-G compensation and is suitable for all patients other than neonates.
 The tympanogram format is shown below.

-The format is generally similar to that used for scalar mode with the 1000Hz probe tone.
-Again, the +200daPa offset (2V) and -400daPa offset (4V) are available as required.
+The format is similar to that used for scalar mode with the 1000Hz probe tone.
+Baseline offsets of +200daPa offset (2V) and -400daPa (4V) are available as required.

 Note that a consequence of the vector mode calculation is that the resulting tympanogram cannot take negative values.
 It is thus theoretically possible for the trace to appear to rise (i.e. take higher positive values) at the end opposite to the selected offset.
-The user is advised to view traces with each of the +200daPa and -400daPa offsets selected before deciding which result to save.
+The user is advised to view traces with each of the +200daPa and -400daPa baseline offsets selected before deciding which result to save.